su2code/su2code.github.io/_docs_v7/Theory.md

 permalink: /docs_v7/Theory/
 ---

 This page contains a very brief summary of the different governing equation sets that are treated in each of the solvers within SU2.
-The reader will be referred to other references for the full detail of the numerical implementations, but we will also describe the approaches at a high level here.
+The reader will be referred to other references in some instances for the full detail of the numerical implementations, but the approaches are also described at a high level here.

 ---